Nithouson/nithouson.github.io/_pages/life.md

 I have visited 1 foreign country and 14 provinces of China.
 Hope that the COVID-19 pandemic mitigates so that I can update this record.

 ## Woodpiece League
 I have been leading a boardgame group named <b>Woodpiece League</b> since 2018.
 We meet and play every two weeks.
-We play various boardgame genres, including strategy, thematic, and party games.
+We play various boardgame genres, including strategy, narrative, and party games.
 Some of my favorite boardgames:
 * Party: *Carcassonne*,  *Citadels*, *Felicity: The Cat in the Sack*;
-* Strategy: *Brass: Birmingham*, *Terraforming Mars*, *Orléans*;
+* Strategy: *Brass: Birmingham*, *Kanban EV*, *Terraforming Mars*, *Dune Imperium*;
 * Thematic: *Detective: A Modern Crime Board Game*, *Tainted Grail: Fall of Avalon*, *Unlock!* series;
 * Card: *Magic: The Gathering*.